-- Summary Sequence libraries that cover all k-mers enable universal, unbiased measurements of binding to both oligonucleotides and peptides.
+- Sequence libraries that cover all k-mers enable universal, unbiased measurements of binding to both oligonucleotides and peptides.
 While the number of k-mers grows exponentially in k, space on all experimental platforms is limited.
 Here, we shrink k-mer library sizes by using joker characters, which represent all characters in the alphabet simultaneously.
 We present the JokerCAKE (joker covering all k-mers) algorithm for generating a short sequence such that each k-mer appears at least p times with at most one joker character per k-mer.
 By running our algorithm on a range of parameters and alphabets, we show that JokerCAKE produces near-optimal sequences.
 Moreover, through comparison with data from hundreds of DNA-protein binding experiments and with new experimental results for both standard and JokerCAKE libraries, we establish that accurate binding scores can be inferred for high-affinity k-mers using JokerCAKE libraries.
 JokerCAKE libraries allow researchers to search a significantly larger sequence space using the same number of experimental measurements and at the same cost.
 We present a new compact sequence design that covers all k-mers utilizing joker characters and develop an efficient algorithm to generate such designs.
 We show through simulations and experimental validation that these sequence designs are useful for identifying high-affinity binding sites at significantly reduced cost and space.